 First things, first, creating an account

 Your username will be the way fellow academics will communicate with you so choose it wisely.
 I was unimaginative and used my name.
-You can use your username to reflect who you are or interested in.
+You can use your username to reflect who you are or what you’re interested in.
 You can choose to set your account to private but you will struggle to make an impact and gain followers without making your account public.
+(There is a new feature called Twitter Circle where you can add up to 150 people who can only see posts you’ve selected to only share with your main followers/followees.)
 Write a bio so people in your field can recognise you as kin.
 I don’t think it matters whether you write it in sentence structure or by using keywords, as long as it’s clear what you have to offer to a potential follower.
 Using certain keywords, however, makes you searchable so other people can more easily find you.
 I think it’s preferable to use your own picture (as opposed to artwork), so you can be recognised at conferences and bring your online networking into the real world.
 I like to use a background picture that best reflects my current research.
 Link up to your academic profile or personal website and you’re good to go.
 Any basic questions about Twitter can be found on their help page.

 See who you are citing and if your fellow colleagues from your department are on Twitter.
 Lots of institutions such as universities and university departments, galleries, libraries, museums, and associations have a Twitter presence.
 Academic associations, publishing houses, and journals also frequently have a Twitter account.
 I also use Twitter to follow the news and other local associations or events.
 Instead of overcrowding my main feed, I have created Lists instead of following these accounts.
 Next to the Follow button, there is a three-dot icon where you can add accounts to a list that can either be set to public or private.
 You’ll also see that people will put your account in a list, which is visible on the left menu.
 I’ve been placed in lists for early modernists, art historians, and other academic lists, for example.
 You can also subscribe to these public lists.
 If you want to find more accounts to follow then check out who the people in your field are following, which is public on individual accounts.
 Gaining followers in return will take time.
 Academics will be more discerning who they follow and look at a few of your posts before deciding to follow.
 If they don’t follow back, don’t be disheartened, it’s nothing personal.
 Focus on creating good content, see Twitter as a conversation and engage, and your followers will grow organically.